xavdid/advent-of-code/solutions/2021/day_19/README.md

 This is one I [avoided as long as I could](https://github.com/xavdid/advent-of-code/blob/4a5f321100735e80e0fd1183148da08eccb249c6/solutions/2021/day_19/README.md).
 It wasn't one I had any idea how to approach.
 After spinning my wheels on it, I caved and checked out the [solution thread](https://www.reddit.com/r/adventofcode/comments/rjpf7f/2021_day_19_solutions/).
 Turns out that the "easy" solution was to know [linear algebra](https://simple.wikipedia.org/wiki/Linear_algebra), which is something I've got absolutely no experience with.
 The `tl;dr` is that it's a branch of mathematics that uses matrices to solve for `x` and `y` in sets of linear functions.
 For a reason I don't quite grok, it't super applicable to other engineering fields.
 Luckily, it didn't end up being _required_ today, just helpful.
 Let's walk through [this solution](https://www.reddit.com/r/adventofcode/comments/rjpf7f/2021_day_19_solutions/hp78lpo/) by `/u/p88h` to see how it's solvable with good, old-fashioned programming.

-Input parsing!
+First, input parsing!
 Not too bad today, just a little verbose.
 For each block (separated by `\n\n`), we need to split the line by a comma and turn each element into `int`s.
 Here's my function with a big docstring and some concise parsing:

 ```py
 Point3D = Tuple[int, int, int]